powerpak/pathospot-compare/README.md

 ## Other notes

-This pipeline downloads and installs the appropriate versions of Mugsy, Mauve, and RAxML into `vendor/`.
+This pipeline downloads and installs the appropriate versions of Mugsy, Mauve, CLUSTAW, RAxML, GRIMM, GBlocks, mash, and HarvestTools into `vendor/`.